Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 ## Introduction

 At a high level, a `NetworkVariable` is a way to synchronize a property ("variable") between a server and client(s) without having to use custom messages or RPCs.
 Since `NetworkVariable` is really a wrapper ("container") of the stored value of type `T`, you must use the `NetworkVariable.Value` property to access the actual value being synchronized.
 A `NetworkVariable.Value` is synchronized with:
-- Newly joining clients (i.e. "Late Joining Clients")
+- Newly joining clients (that is, "Late Joining Clients")
     - When the associated `NetworkObject` of a `NetworkBehaviour`, with `NetworkVariable` properties, is spawned, any `NetworkVariable`'s current state (`Value`) is automatically synchronized on the client side.
 - Connected clients
     - When a `NetworkVariable` value changes, any connected clients that subscribed to `NetworkVariable.OnValueChanged` event (prior to the value being changed) will be notified of the change.